iamfahim/Algorithm-Implementation/README.md

 # Algorithm-Implementation
-I will try to implement algorithm with c & c++ languages.
+I will try to implement algorithm with c & c++ language.